 Recently in kindergarten Category

-The Education Commission of the States reports that more than half of the states and the District of Columbia now require children to take kindergarten entrance assessments.
+The Education Commission of the States report on policies concerning early learning finds that only 15 states and the District of Columbia require full-day kindergarten.

 Older-than-grade children have higher test scores and college attendance rates, but an author warns against using those findings to make decisions on holding a child back.

 A Canadian researcher who followed students from kindergarten to 2nd grade found that those who took full-day kindergarten scored better in reading, math, and executive function than their peers who had half-day kindergarten.